boldingd/EclipsePhaseContent/Locus.md

 >
 > **curé**: Osti de crisse, remind me why I recruited you two?
 >
-> **plasmage**: Better to have the bear inside the tent spitting out…
+> **Padre**: Honestly, curé, I've never understood how you run your team.

 This also means that major conflicts can descend into some good old-fashioned blood-feuding.
 This is pretty rare, but it *does* happen.
-There are, in fact, at the time that I write this, three publicly-known ongoing feuds on Locus (there may be more that we simple aren't aware of).
+There are, in fact, at the time that I write this, three publicly-known ongoing feuds on Locus (and there may be more that we simple aren't aware of).
 The oldest one has been going on for nine years — that's right, it started before the Battle of Locus.
 The main effect, for most of these, is that Parties A and B keep as far apart as possible most of the time — because everyone else on Locus regards getting in a gunfight as an antisocial behavior to be discouraged, and rep-hits are applied appropriately.